xogus1194/openmusichistory/sample-beethoven-piano-sonata.md

 Comment: It would be nice if there was an explanation for other movements besides the first movement.

 Comments: The portrait and the score are too big.
 Make them smaller?
 Also, the file name must be changed.

+Comment: The sheet music is a little short.